Visit Atherton Tablelands, Australia

 Exploring Atherton Tablelands

-An introduction is the spectacular railway journey which climbs and tunnels its way from Cairns to the rainforest village of Kuranda, something of a tourist mecca with a busy market beautifully set amongst the trees, but this is just a day-trip and the area is worth much more time than this.
+An introduction is the spectacular railway journey which climbs and tunnels its way from Cairns to the rainforest village of Kuranda, something of a tourist mecca with a busy market beautifully set among the trees, but this is just a day-trip and the area is worth much more time than this.

 You will find some of Australia’s quirky wildlife at Mount Hypipamee National Park, including red-legged pademelons, bandicoots and a diverse array of possums, and this is also a good place to spot platypus in rivers and seek out the elusive flightless cassowary.